TitusKI/CineFlix/README.md

 ## Support 📧

 If you have any questions or need support, please feel free to reach out to us at support@cineflix.com.

+## Acknowledgements 🙏

+We would like to thank the following resources for their contributions to CineFlix:

+- [The Movie Database (TMDb)](https://www.themoviedb.org/): A comprehensive database of movies and TV shows.
+- [Flutter](https://flutter.dev/): The UI toolkit used to build CineFlix.